Change

 a.
 Competitive environment and business strategy

-Under the medium-term management plan “Group Management Policies 2023,” the IHI Group is promoting initiatives to achieve sustainable high growth even in a social environment where instability is the norm.
+Under the medium-term management plan "Group Management Policy 2023," the IHI Group is promoting initiatives to achieve sustainable high growth through a bold shift of management resources to growth and development businesses, even in a social environment where instability is the norm.

 b.
 Partnerships, M&A, and business integration